Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon WorkSpaces
 - Amazon WorkLink

 **Explanation:**
-"Amazon WorkSpaces" is correct.
+Amazon WorkSpaces is correct.
 It provides cloud-based virtual desktops.
-"Amazon AppStream 2.0" is incorrect; it streams applications, not desktops.
+Amazon AppStream 2.0 is incorrect; it streams applications, not desktops.
-"Amazon Cognito" is incorrect; it is for authentication.
+Amazon Cognito is incorrect; it is for authentication.
-"Amazon WorkLink" is incorrect; it is for secure access to internal websites.
+Amazon WorkLink is incorrect; it is for secure access to internal websites.

 ---